 Isn’t it amazing how an experience with food can create an indelible memory?
 I remember very clearly the first time I ever tasted a Cornish game hen.
-I had just had my first child, we were young, poor and struggling as we tried to figure out this new human we had brought home from the hospital.
+I had just had my first child, we were young, broke and struggling as we tried to figure out this new human we had brought home from the hospital.
 We were also bone tired.
 Cooking wasn’t happening in our house.
-A friend offered to bring us dinner, and she showed up with smiles, words of encouragement and the most amazing roasted Cornish game hens!
+A friend offered to bring us dinner, and she showed up with smiles, words of encouragement and the most amazing Roasted Game Hens with Fingerling Potatoes!
 They were tender, seasoned perfectly, absolutely delicious and made our tiny apartment smell heavenly.
 Thirty three years later I remember that meal like it was yesterday.

-I have a feeling I will remember the second time I ate Cornish game hens just as vividly.
-Because it happened in a little gem of a neighborhood in Paris called St. Germaine.
+I have a feeling I will remember the second time I ate Cornish game hens just as vividly as the first time, because it happened in a little gem of a neighborhood in Paris called St. Germaine.

-St. Germaine is a village in Paris built around the Abbey-St. Germaine-Des-Pres, but it feels more like a intimate little neighborhood.
+St. Germaine is a village in Paris built around the Abbey-St. Germaine-Des-Pres, but it feels more like an intimate little neighborhood.

 My husband and I spent a day riding bikes around St. Germaine.
 The weather was perfect, it doesn’t get better than springtime in Paris!